Find Affordable College Courses

 Ithaca, NY

-Cornell University did quite well in this year’s ranking of the most popular places for general agriculture students to get a bachelor’s degree.
-It came in at #7 on the list.
-Cornell is a fairly large private not-for-profit school located in the small city of Ithaca.
+Cornell University landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree general agriculture programs.
+Cornell is a fairly large private not-for-profit school located in the city of Ithaca.

 About 47% of the students majoring in agriculture at the school are women while 53% are male.